-Employees hired on or after January 1, 2020, will advance to the next higher step (a 2.5% increase) following six (6) months of service, and every six (6) months thereafter, until they reach Step 5 of the salary scale, and then the employee will advance one step (2.5%) annually thereafter until the top step is reached.
+Employees will advance to the next higher step annually until the top step is reached.
 To receive step increases, the employee must achieve an overall rating of "Meets Standards" on the employee probationary evaluation and each annual evaluation thereafter.

 - 1. Step increases for all employees in a regularly budgeted position will be received annually until the top step is reached.
 To receive step increases, the employee must achieve a "Meets Standards" rating for the performance period.
 Step increases are effective on the date of eligibility. - 2.
 An employee receiving "Does Not Meet Standards" for an overall rating, is not eligible for a step increase.
 At the discretion of the Employing Official the employee may be re-evaluated in 60-90 days.
 If the employee receives an evaluation that meets the requirements at a later date, the employee will be granted the step increase effective on the date that they become eligible.
 The delayed step increase does not impact the employee's regular step anniversary date.